-- the FY 2016-2019 TIP,
+- the FY 2018-2021 TIP,

-- the 2040 fiscally constrained RTP, and
+- the fiscally constrained 2040 RTP Amendment, and

 - this current conformity determination.

-A public hearing notice was published on May 30, 2015 and documents made available to the public.
-The NFRT&AQPC will hold a public hearing prior to their monthly meeting regarding this conformity determination on July 9, 2015 at Severance Town Hall; 3 South Timber Ridge Parkway; Severance, Colorado.
+A public hearing notice will be published on December 2, 2016, with the documents made available to the public on November 11, 2016.
+The NFRT&AQPC will hold a public hearing regarding this conformity determination prior to their monthly meeting on February 2, 2017 at the Evans Community Complex, Cottonwood Room at 1100 37th Street, Evans, CO 80620.
 Consistent with the MOA, no specific public hearing for this conformity determination will be held in the UFR; however, a public hearing notice will be circulated within the UFR.
-Minutes of the NFRMPO Council's public hearing on July 9, 2015 will be included and will be available at the NFRMPO office or through the NFRMPO's website at www.nfrmpo.org.
+Minutes of the NFRMPO Council's public hearing will be included and available at the NFRMPO office and website: nfrmpo.org.